Moesif/moesif-browser-js/README.md

 [![Software License][ico-license]][link-license]
 [![Source Code][ico-source]][link-source]

-The Moesif browser SDK enables you to store customer demographics and track their actions within [Moesif's](https://www.moesif.com) API analytics service.
+The Moesif browser SDK enables you to store customer demographics and their actions within [Moesif's](https://www.moesif.com) API analytics service.
-You can install the SDK on your web portals, blog, and developer docs to deeply understand how customers adopt and use your platform.
+You can install the SDK on your web portal, blog, and developer docs to deeply understand how customers adopt and use your platform.

 _If you provide an API, this SDK can be used alongside a [Moesif server agent](https://www.moesif.com/implementation) to monitor API traffic.
-Moesif will automatically stitch together what a user did on your website and how they used your APIs for a cross-platform funnel analysis and a deep understanding of how customers adopt your APIs.
+Moesif will automatically stitch together what a user did on your website and how they used your APIs for a cross-platform funnel analysis and a deep understanding of how customers adopt your APIs._

 The SDK automatically collects useful context from a user's device including any marketing attribution, device type, and location information and stores in the user and/or company profile in Moesif.
 You can add additional customer properties such as user email and company domain via the `identifyUser()` and `identifyCompany()` methods.